HomeSEOHow to Make My Products Appear in Google Image Search?

 Operational Checklist for Image Optimisation:

-• ✓ Optimise image file names with descriptive keywords
+• (yes) Optimise image file names with descriptive keywords

-• ✓ Create comprehensive alt text for all product images
+• (yes) Create comprehensive alt text for all product images

-• ✓ Ensure proper image dimensions and aspect ratios
+• (yes) Ensure proper image dimensions and aspect ratios

-• ✓ Generate and submit an image sitemap
+• (yes) Generate and submit an image sitemap

-According to Shopify’s community discussions, ensuring products are properly organised in collections can also impact how they appear in search results, including image search.
+Shopify’s community discussions point out that organising products into collections properly can also affect how they appear in search, including image search.

-Beyond tactical implementation, operations teams need a strategic framework for continuous image search optimisation.
-This framework should address:
+Past the day-to-day tactics, operations teams need a framework for improving image search over time.
+It should cover:

 • A/B testing of different product angles and contexts